gabriel-aleixo/astro-portfolio-ga/src/pages/projects/details/schedulling-app.md

 The organizers initially planned to manually allocate players according to preferences, to guarantee everyone would have at least one spot in a game they wanted.
 This proved to be a quite complicated puzzle to crack.

 I used AI to go through a step-by-step process of organization and classification of the raw data, using by my knowledge of ranked-preference techniques common in market research.
-Given correct an specific prompts, the model was able to allocate the bulk of participants, respecting the restrictions and rules I defined.
+Given correct and specific prompts, the model was able to allocate the bulk of participants, respecting the restrictions and rules I defined.

 The main limitation came from the size of the context window I had access to.
 With enough memory, the LLM was able to solve the puzzle, and the exercise served as a proof-of-concept for the development of an automated algorithm for the next version of the app.